 In Quebec, Canada, Guy Laliberté saw an opportunity for his troupe of performers to show their skills in 1984 at the 450th anniversary of Jacques Cartier’s discovery of Canada.
 The street performance was wild and outrageous, without any animals.
 It was called Cirque du Soleil because, according to Laliberté, “The sun symbolized youth, energy and strength.”
-In 1987, the group booked a one-way trip to the Los Angeles Festival, and found success.
+In 1987, the group booked a one-way trip to the Los Angeles Festival and found success.
 It was dubbed the “modern circus” because it was theater-centric, did not have animals, and involved the audiences’ imagination, and eventually was a frequent show in Las Vegas.
-From the streets of Canada to a daily Los Vegas show, Laliberté’s Cirque du Soleil generates about $800 million in annual revenue, while Laliberté (CEO) himself is worth about $2.5 billion.
-Talk about a rags to riches story.
+From the streets of Canada to a daily Los Vegas show, Laliberté’s Cirque du Soleil generates about $1 billion in annual revenue, while Laliberté (CEO) himself is worth about $1.2 billion.
+Talk about rags to riches story.

 Lesson: Be fearless.

-Ikea founder Ingvar Kamprad started selling matches in the streets of south Sweden starting at age five and as he grew up he expended his horizons to selling Christmas decorations, pencils, and other items.
+Ikea founder Ingvar Kamprad started selling matches in the streets of south Sweden starting at age five and as he grew up he expanded his horizons to selling Christmas decorations, pencils, and other items.
 In 1943, when Kamprad was 17 he took his cash reward from his father for good grades and started Ikea, which originally only sold household items.
 Five years later, he started selling furniture and Ikea began to develop into what we know today (not as massive).
 He completely revolutionized the furniture market by cutting costs for customers by selling the furniture in pieces and assembling it themselves.
 Kamprad has been described as conscientious, open, and disagreeable, which are the traits that made him such a fearless entrepreneur at a young age.
-Ikea now operates in over 49 countries and the successful entrepreneur Kamprad was worth $23 billion.
-(According to Business Insider, in 2011 he dropped from No. 11 to No. 162 of Forbes Billionaires List on purpose)
+In 2018, the successful entrepreneur Kamprad died as the 8th richest man, worth $58.7 billion.
+Ikea currently operates in 63 countries.

 Lesson: Be passionate about it.